aws-samples/eks-workshop-v2/website/docs/servicemesh/30-authentication-and-authorization/30-setting-up-auth0-application.md

           number: 9080
 EOF
 ```
-You expose crucial functionalities using these endpoints.
-For this chapter, the important ones are:
+In this chapter, the crucial functionality of your application is made available through these endpoint paths:

-- **/productpage**: This is the primary endpoint of the bookinfo application that you hit in your browser.
+* **/productpage**: This is the main endpoint of the Bookinfo application that can be accessed through a web browser.
-- **/login**: Once Auth0 has been integrated into your app, this endpoint will redirect users to the Auth0 login page so they can sign in or sign up.
+* **/login**: After integrating Auth0, this endpoint will redirect users to the Auth0 login page for them to sign in or sign up.
-- **/logout**: Users will use this endpoint to log out of your app.
+* **/logout**: Users can log out of the application using this endpoint.
-- **/callback**: This endpoint is used by Auth0 to redirect the user back to your app after they log in.
-When this occurs, your application receives a code.
-Then, your application exchanges this code to obtain the access token.
+* **/callback**: Auth0 uses this endpoint to redirect the user back to the application after they log in.
+Upon completion, the application will receive a code, which it can then exchange for an access token.

-After running this command, you can access your application in your browser by hitting the endpoint `/productpage` using the loadbalancer endpoint of the ingress-gateway service located in the namespace istio-system as you did in the previous chapter.
+By executing the specified command, you will be able to access the application in your browser by accessing the `/productpage` endpoint via the load balancer endpoint of the "ingress-gateway" service located in the "istio-system" namespace, similar to the process described in the previous chapter.

 ```shell
 export ISTIO_IG_HOSTNAME=$(kubectl -n istio-system get service istio-ingressgateway -o jsonpath='{.status.loadBalancer.ingress[0].hostname}')